Ruffed grouse hunting

 Ruffed Grouse Advisory Committee

-The Ruffed Grouse & Woodcock Advisory Committee, a diverse group representing government agencies, non-governmental organizations, tribal interests and conservation groups, meets to discuss issues relating to ruffed grouse and woodcock management and the management of young forest in Wisconsin.
+The Ruffed Grouse & Woodcock Advisory Committee, a diverse group representing government agencies, non-governmental organizations, tribal interests and conservation groups, meet to discuss issues relating to ruffed grouse and woodcock management and the management of young forest in Wisconsin.

 The Ruffed Grouse & Woodcock Advisory Committee reviews and makes recommendations on the management of ruffed grouse and woodcock in Wisconsin.
 The Committee advises the Wildlife Policy Team on a variety of topics such as hunting regulations, surveys and research priorities.